Transformers for Modeling Physical Systems: Gray-Scott Supplementary Results

 \section{Gray-Scott Supplementary Results}

 Volume plots of two test cases for both species are provided in Figs.~\ref{fig:gray_scott_app1} \&~\ref{fig:gray_scott_app2}.
-Additionally, to better visualize the accuracy of the trained transformer model, contour plots for three test cases are also provided in Fig.~\ref{fig:gray_contours}.
-Both the volume and contour plots illustrate the complex and unique structures that arise in this system for each initial condition.
+In addition to better visualize the accuracy of the trained transformer model, contour plots for three test cases are also provided in Fig.~\ref{fig:gray_contours}.
+The transformer model is able to reliably predict the earlier time-steps with reasonable accuracy.
+As the system continues to react, the reaction fronts begin to interact resulting in the well-known complex structures of the Gray-Scott system~\cite{pearson1993complex, lee1993pattern}.
+During these later times, the transformer begins to degrade in accuracy yet does maintain notable consistency with the true solution.